____________________________________________________________________________________________________

 Currently about 50 individuals keep their boats there all year round.
 The main “draw” besides sailing on the beautiful Chesapeake, is racing every Wednesday night all summer long.
 Usually there are at least a dozen Scots out there.
 Bob and Mary Ellen also represent the factory and would be glad to talk to you about new and used Flying Scots.
 They provide factory parts and offer individual sailing lessons in the Flying Scot.

-Lori is still in San Francisco, David lived in Charlotte, NC. where he races FS #3109 with Fleet 48 on Lake Norman.
+Lori lives in Wyoming where she works for M.K.
+Weeden as a heavy equipment operator in Montana.
+David previously lived in Charlotte, NC. where he races FS #3109 with Fleet 48 on Lake Norman.
 In 2004, David took over SBSC from Mom and Dad, so that they can enjoy sailing and traveling the country.
-Dan lives in South Amboy, NJ. and since 1995 he also represents the Factory.
-His territory covers New Jersey.
+Between 1995 and 2015 Dan represented the Factory.
+His territory covers New Jersey and surrounding areas .
 Dan met his wife Christine at

 the 1997 Flying Scot Mid-Winters.
 They married in 2001 and make a great team racing FS#2929.
-They are members of Fleet 7 located in Greenwich Connecticut and travel to as many as 15 regattas a season up and down the east coast.
+They were members of Fleet 7 located in Greenwich Connecticut and travel to as many as 15 regattas a season up and down the east coast.
+Now living in South Carolina Dan and Christine are very busy keeping up with their four children and teaching them to sail at Western Carolina Sailing Club when ever there is a chance to get on the water.
+Ella, Andrew, Brigid, and Fiona all enjoy sailing on the Flying Scot.

 In 2000 Dan came up with the idea for